zeljkoprsa/waterlee-boilerplate/readme.md

 The theme itself is still rough around the edges but you now have pretty much everything you need to start creating your own theme.

-Remeber thisis a boilerplate not a production ready theme ;)
+Remember this is a boilerplate not a production ready theme ;)

 You can see the demo at http://waterlee.jakesharp.co